 Where an employee's job consists of investigating and reporting wrongdoing, courts have concluded that the performance of such job duties does not constitute protected activity under similar whistleblower statutes.
 Garcetti v.
-Ceballos, 126 S. Ct.
+Ceballos, 547 U.S. 410, 126 S. Ct.
 1951 (2006); Sasse v.
 United States DOL, 409 F.3d 773 (6th Cir.
-2005) (affirming ARB No. 02-077 (Jan.
+2005) (affirming Sasse v.
+Office of the U.S. Attorney, ARB 02-077, 1998-CAA-7 (Jan.
 30, 2004) (U.S. attorney who alleged the Justice Department retaliated against him while he was investigating environmental crimes failed to show the agency violated the whistleblower provisions of various environmental laws, because the performance of his job duties was not protected whistleblowing activity); Huffman v.
 Office of Personnel Management, 263 F.3d 1341, 1352 (Fed.
 Cir.
 2001) ("A law enforcement officer whose duties include the investigation of crime by government employees and reporting the results of an assigned investigation to his immediate supervisor is a quintessential example" of conduct that is not protected by the WPA); Langer v.
 Department of the Treasury, 265 F.3d 1259, 1267 (Fed.
 Cir.
 2001) (IRS employee, whose duty it was to review actions taken by the IRS's Criminal Division, did not engage in activity protected by the WPA by informing DOJ officials that their grand jury investigations disproportionately targeted African-Americans).

-a.
-"Otherwise Assist in an Investigation"
+5. "Otherwise Assist in an Investigation"